lgatto/TeachingMaterial/pages/fork.md

       error: src refspec master does not match any.
       error: failed to push some refs to 'git@github.com:username/the_repo'

-Then try `git push origin HEAD:gh-pages` [stackoverflow.](http://stackoverflow.com/questions/4181861/src-refspec-master-does-not-match-any-when-pushing-commits-in-git) Typing `git show-ref` can show what reference to put after HEAD.
+Then try `git push origin HEAD:gh-pages` (see [stackoverflow.](http://stackoverflow.com/questions/4181861/src-refspec-master-does-not-match-any-when-pushing-commits-in-git)).
+Typing `git show-ref` can show what reference to put after HEAD.

 - Go to _your version_ of the repository on github.